komazsofi/plantdiv_lid_sent_dk/src/lidproc/Extract_meta_results.md

 ## Quality check of Danish country-wide ALS datasets

-This report aim to quality check the different danish country-wide ALS datasets on the AU server.
+This report aim is to quality check the different danish country-wide ALS datasets on the AU server.
 The following directories were revised:

 | directory name | expected flight campaign | adjusted GPS time |
 | --- |:---:| ---:|